 The Subsidy Scheme for Internet Access Charges provides subsidy to needy families whose children are full-time students receiving education at primary or secondary level, or full-time students pursuing Yi Jin Diploma programmes or equivalent courses of the Vocational Training Council to meet the Internet access charges for e-learning at home for their children.
 The subsidy is granted on a household basis.
 Eligible families will receive a flat-rate cash grant, regardless of the number of children in the family.

-Application Procedures of Financial Assistance for Primary and Secondary Students:
+Application Procedures of Financial Assistance in 2020/21 for Primary and Secondary Students:

 - If families wish to apply for student financial assistance in 2020/21, please complete the Household Application Form for Student Financial Assistance Schemes according to Guidance Notes on Household Application and return the completed application form together with all necessary supporting documents to the SFO direct by post preferably on or before 31 May 2020.